pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 Lastly, I made a very simple dashboard that will display the data retrieved from the database.
 When I navigate to <RaspberryPi_IP>:8080 in my broswer, index.html will be returned as per Part 3.
 In index.html, a jQuery GET call is made to the server's /data handler which queries the DB and returns the measurments to the client.

 The most recent measurements are displayed at the top of the dashboard.
 Three charts show the 3-day trailing measurements of temperature, humidity and pressure.
-The number of days is controllable in the jQuery GET call.
+The number of days is controllable in the jQuery GET call as a query string parameter.
 I may eventually expose this in the form of a drop-down selector.

 After the data is returned, I used Chart.js to make some nice and simple plots!
 I experimented with decimenating the data by a factor of 4 to reduce the amount of data points displayed on the charts.
 Data is collected every 5 minutes but the plotted points are 20 minutes apart.